Blink-182: DeLonge's second exit and Matt Skiba era (2015–2020)

 During these years, the band was active in collaborating with a variety of outside artists, sometimes without Skiba's involvement; the group jointly issued singles with XXXTentacion, Lil Wayne, Goody Grace, Steve Aoki, Powfu, Oliver Tree, and the Chainsmokers.
 In 2018, after the tour supporting California, Hoppus formed the spin-off project Simple Creatures with All Time Low frontman Alex Gaskarth.
 Blink-182 moved back to a major label, Columbia, for their eighth studio effort, Nine (2019).
 While Nine builds upon their partnership with Feldmann, it also utilizes additional outside producers and songwriters.
 Musically, the LP augments the band's pop punk sound with hip hop-inspired programming, as well as electronics.
 The promotional cycle for NINE was stunted by the onset of the global COVID-19 pandemic in 2020; a planned tour with the Used was shelved, with live concerts considered unsafe.
-The band responded with the release of "Quarantine", though the track–credited only to Barker, Hoppus, and other songwriters–raised questions about Skiba's continued involvement in the band.
+The band responded with the release of "Quarantine", though the track—credited only to Barker, Hoppus, and other songwriters—raised questions about Skiba's continued involvement in the band.
 A partially completed EP did not see release, and the band's last performance with Skiba, a pre-pandemic gig at iHeartRadio's 2020 ALTer EGO, took place in Los Angeles on January 18, 2020.

 Hoppus' cancer battle and DeLonge's second return (2021–present)

 On June 23, 2021, Hoppus confirmed that he had been diagnosed with a rare form of cancer and had been receiving treatment in secret for the last three months.
 After his cancer diagnosis, it was reported by sources that Hoppus had met with DeLonge and Barker together at his home to discuss old problems, personal issues, and Hoppus' cancer diagnosis.
 Hoppus was declared cancer-free later that year, but would continue screening every six months.
 Soon after, the three decided that the time was right for DeLonge to make his return to the band.

-News of DeLonge's return to the band had been speculated about since his departure, but came to their peak in October 2022, when the band began posting cryptic messages on their social media accounts and deleted all posts made prior to that point.
-DeLonge's official return was announced on October 11, 2022, alongside a world tour for the next two years, and that they were working on a new album.
+Public speculation around DeLonge's return to the band peaked in October 2022 when the band deleted all of its prior social media posts and began posting cryptic messages.
+On October 11, 2022, the band announced DeLonge's official return, a forthcoming album, and a world tour that would last two years.
 Skiba's departure was effectively confirmed, as he was absent in the promotional material.
 Following his return, DeLonge messaged Skiba on Instagram to thank him for his time with the band, and later shared the post publicly on his account.
 Skiba had known an announcement was going to happen, but was unaware that it was regarding DeLonge's return.
 In the months prior, he had also begun to question his status in the band when a fan asked him if he was still a part of recording.
-When the announcement was made though, he congratulated the other members, and thanked fans for his time with the band.
+When the announcement was made, Skiba congratulated the other members and thanked fans for his time with the band.